• BIBLE PROMISES

 In this simple observation lies the key to understanding exactly what the experience of immortality will be like.
 All we need to do is search the Scriptures for indications of what angelic life is really like and we will have our answer.

 It is not difficult to establish that throughout the Old Testament, the Hebrew word “elohim” is used to describe the angels.
-A simple comparison with Psalm 8:6 where the word “angels” is the Hebrew “elohim” and Hebrews 1:6 where it is quoted using the Greek word “angelos” will suffice here.
+A simple comparison with Psalm 8:6 where the word “angels” is the Hebrew “elohim” and Hebrews 1:6 where Psalm 8 is quoted using the Greek word “angelos” is one example.
+We also have Stephen’s description of the “angel of the Lord” that appeared to Moses in the burning bush (Acts 7:30), who described himself as “the Elohim of Abraham, Isaac, and Jacob” (Exodus 3:6).

 But coming back to the angels now – what sort of power do they have?